dberesford/rocksdb-node/README.md

 ## Usage

-RockDB-node has both a synchronous and asynchronous interface api.
+RockDB-node has both a synchronous and asynchronous api.

 Sync: